-The principal aim of the National Forest Inventory (NFI) for Information, Monitoring and MRV System is to obtain information on GHG emission factors (EF) by sources and removals by sinks (i.e. carbon stock changes) for each of the forest-related land use sub-categories4 (Maniatis & Mollicone 2010).
+The principal aim of the NFI for Information, Monitoring and MRV System is to obtain information on GHG emission factors (EF) by sources and removals by sinks (i.e. carbon stock changes) for each of the forest-related land use sub-categories1 (Maniatis & Mollicone 2010).
 An NFI can include remote sensing and field surveys.
-EFs are specific to local conditions, such as site fertility and tree species, and are thus usually very diverse across a national territory.
+EFs are specific to local conditions, e.g. site fertility and tree species, and are thus usually very diverse.
 However, EFs usually do not change over time, and therefore only need to be estimated once for a specific area.
 The implementation of an NFI is a complex process which requires deep knowledge of country-specific ecological and socio-economic conditions, in addition to extensive field-based data collection.
-See Annex 1 for methodological guidance on NFI development.
+See Annex 1 for methodological guidance for NFI development.

-In order to build on existing national expertise, the MoFor should retain its current responsibility for producing the country's NFI for REDD+, and should receive the requisite technical support and capacity building assistance at the national and sub-national levels to adapt current practices to apply internationally-recognised standards and data collection and analysis methodologies.
-In this way it should be able to deliver an accurate and cost-effective NFI for REDD+ in a timely manner.
+The MoFor will retain its current responsibility for producing the country's NFI, and will receive considerable technical support and capacity building assistance at the national and sub-national levels to adapt current practices to apply internationally-recognised standards and data collection and analysis methodologies.
+In this way it will deliver an accurate and cost-effective NFI in a timely manner.

-The most immediate activity will be the adaptation of the existing NFI to meet the requirements for REDD+.
-This is already scheduled under the UN-REDD Indonesia Programme.
-Secondly the implementation and training in the use of a specialised forest inventory database in MoFor HQ in Jakarta is recommended.
-Training could be funded by the UN-REDD Indonesia Programme and carried out by a forest database specialist from FAO HQ.
+The most immediate activity will be the implementation, and training in the use of, a specialised forest inventory database in MoFor HQ in Jakarta.
+Training will be funded by the Indonesian UN-REDD Programme, and carried out by a forest database specialist from FAO HQ.

-Following the existing organisational structure, a director within MoFor should oversee and manage the NFI (Figure 10).
-Field data collection should be carried out at the decentralised level through MoFor's 19 decentralised offices (BPKH), that should act as data collection hubs.
-Staff of these offices should be coordinated by a Central Management Unit, comprised of a head and five technical officers.
-These technical officers require project management experience, excellent communication and technical knowledge of forest inventories and plot sampling.
+A director within MoFor with oversee and manage the NFI (Figure 10).
+Field data collection will be carried out at the Provincial level through MoFor's 19 decentralised offices that will act as the data collection hubs.
+Staff of these offices will be coordinated by a Central Management Unit, comprised of a head and five technical officers.
+Technical officers will require project management experience, excellent communication and technical knowledge of forest inventories and plot sampling.

-Teams at the decentralised offices should receive technical training on forest-based sampling and data collection for NFI for REDD+ and be provided with maps detailing the locations of sample plot sites.
+Teams at the decentralised offices will receive technical training on forest-based sampling and data collection for NFI for REDD+ and be supported by the Central GIS and Remote Sensing Lab (six staff), which will provide them with maps detailing the locations of sample plot sites.
+Staff of the GIS/RS Lab will require technical knowledge and experience of spatial data processing, analysis and map production.